Initiatives in Education

 The rigorous IB program develops intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
 The International Baccalaureate program for Primary Years (grades K- 5), Middle Years (grades 6-10), and Diploma Years (grades 11-12) is located at Mitchell Elementary School, Scarlett Middle School and Huron High School.
 The IB Program was fully implemented in school year 2016-17.

 Offering expanded World Languages throughout our schools to include Spanish, German, Latin and French with the addition of Chinese, Arabic and American Sign Language – throughout select elementary, middle and high schools.

 The Young Fives program gives children the “gift of time” to develop academically, socially and developmentally in a friendly and caring environment.
-The program is designed for students who are five years old between May 1 and September 1, or by December 1 with a waiver.
-Young Fives classrooms are located at Abbot, Bryant, Dicken, Haisley, Lawton and Logan Elementaries.
+The program is designed for students who are five years old between May 1 and December 1 of the enrolling school year.

 We thank the Ann Arbor community for supporting the $45,855,000 technology bond, over 10 years, that will provide exceptional technology support and devices for our students.
 Initiatives for 2014-2015 include:

 - Upgraded network infrastructure at 16 sites with approximately 150 new switches, 486 wireless access points, 2,547 data drops.